dondi3go/supersynk/README.md

 ## Unfinished work

 * Empty channels are not removed (no consequences)
-* Hight frequency polling is not been handled (done on another project, but)
+* Hight frequency polling is not handled (done on another project, but)
 * No security at all (like API keys)